 Your ads and the post-click landing page content (headlines, subheadlines, branding colors, etc.) must convey the same message:

-By automating your post-click experience, you unify efforts across different technologies into a streamlined flow of initiatives focused on one stage in the funnel — converting ad clicks into conversions.
+By automating your post-click landing page, you unify efforts across different technologies into a streamlined flow of initiatives focused on one stage in the funnel — converting ad clicks into conversions.